Artistic rendering – Event may differ

 What is the Niballo?

-The Niballo is a symbolic effigy that represents past adversities and is burned at midnight on Epiphany Eve as part of the Nott de Bisò celebration, marking the end of the Palio di Faenza.
+The Niballo is a large effigy, traditionally representing adversity or the Saracen threat, which is ceremonially burned at midnight on Epiphany Eve as part of the Nott de Bisò celebration.

 Nearby Places (10 total)